Changes to OSHA's injury reporting rule became effective Oct. 1, 2015.

-Changes to OSHA's recordkeeping requirements (for low-hazard industries) will not be adopted by Minnesota OSHA, which is consistent with what is currently in effect in Minnesota.
+Changes to OSHA's recordkeeping requirements (for low-hazard industries) were not adopted by Minnesota OSHA, which is consistent with past requirements in Minnesota.

 The annual summary for the previous year, OSHA Form 300A, must remain posted from Feb.
 1 through April 30.

 Further information is available on the federal OSHA website at www.osha.gov/recordkeeping and in the Recordkeeping 101 and 201 series below.

 Note: The OSHA forms are not designed for printing on standard 8.5" x 11" paper and should be printed on legal-sized paper if possible.